mittimithai/wjlatexpreprint/README.md

 	\raggedright{}\myfigurewithcaption{A caption}
 	\end{minipage}

-Watch for `\item{} \newline` in the Reference sections that come from URL cites, just delete the newline.

 ## TODO
 Font paths needs to be fixed to not be ubuntu specific, I think it will then be possible to compile the latex source on mac.